sccn/sccn.github.io/tutorials/01_Install/Install.md

 First, download [EEGLAB](http://sccn.ucsd.edu/eeglab/install.html),
 which contains the tutorial dataset in the _sample_data_ subfolder of the EEGLAB distribution.
-When you uncompress EEGLAB you will obtain a folder named "eeglabxxxx" (note: current version number 'xxxx' will vary).
+When you decompress EEGLAB you will obtain a folder named "eeglabxxxx" (note: current version number 'xxxx' will vary).

 Under Windows, MATLAB